| Basic Chartwork

 Navigation.)
 The track line becomes the course-to-steer line

 because there are no adjustments necessary due to leeway or current.
+10. Determine and

 Record Distance.
+Measure the

 track/course line with the dividers, and use the latitude minute